Colossal statue of Shapur I

-The colossal statue of Shapur I (Persian: پیکره شاپور یکم) is a statue of Shapur I (AD 240–272), the second shah (king) of the Sassanid Empire.
+The Colossal statue of Shapur I (Persian: پیکره شاپور یکم) is a monumental sculpture depicting Shapur I (AD 240–272), the second shah (king) of the Sassanid Empire, carved from a single stalagmite.
 It stands in the Shapur cave, a huge limestone cave located about 6 km from the ancient city of Bishapur in the south of Iran.

-About 1400 years ago, after the Arab invasion of Iran and collapse of the Sasanian Empire, the statue was pulled down and a part of one of its legs was broken.
-About 70 years ago, again, parts of his arms were also broken in an earthquake.
-The statue had been lying on the ground for about 14 centuries until 1957 when Mohammad Reza Pahlavi, the last Shah of Iran, had a group of Iranian military to raise it again on its feet and repair the broken foot with iron and cement.
-The project of raising the statue, building the roads from Bishapur to the area and paths in the mountain, stairs and iron fences on the route to the cave took six months in 1957.
+The statue had lain collapsed on the cave floor for several centuries until 1957 when Mohammad Reza Pahlavi, the last Shah of Iran, commissioned a team of Iranian military personnel to re-erect it and repair the broken feet with iron and cement.
+The restoration project, which included building roads from Bishapur to the cave, mountain paths, stairs and safety railings, took six months to complete between 1957 and 1958.

-The statue is about 35 m from the cave entrance, on the fourth of five terraces, lying approximately 3.4 m below the level of the cave entrance.
-Its height of about 6.7 m and breadth across the shoulders of more than 2 m make it one of the most impressive sculptures from the Sassanian period.
+The statue is positioned approximately 35 m from the cave entrance on the fourth of five terraces, about 3.4 m below the entrance level.
+Standing 6.7 m tall with a breadth across the shoulders of more than 2 m, it represents one of the most impressive sculptures from the Sassanian period.